-try the light ash brown dye, but remember! first do a strand test to see if you like the resultposted over 4 years ago
+try the light ash brown dye, but remember! first do a strand test to see if you like the resultposted about 5 years ago

 I once lightened my hair (naturally dark brown but not quite black) with hair dye.
 I used a blonde colour and it took 7 dye jobs to get a honey brown.
 The colour will show up but after a lot of patience.
-Also the colour faded quick since it was just layers of dye on top of each other.posted over 4 years ago
+Also the colour faded quick since it was just layers of dye on top of each other.posted about 5 years ago

 i have black hair & i always dye my hair brown.